You Don’t Have To Be Perfect: Being A Better Mother

 In other words, it’s not real.

 Despite the way it appears, social media is simply a highlight reel of all the strengths those other mothers are posting on their feeds.
 Every single mom posting on their social media is picking the pictures the are putting up on the internet.
 No mom out there is posting the gross and dirty parts of their job, but rather the better looking, more glamorous parts of the mothering experience.

 The most important thing to remember is that those strengths do not have to be yours.

 And they may not be what you would even consider assets in the world of parenting.

-You have mothering skills that rock better than all the other mothers on the block.
+You have mothering skills that rock better than all the other mom on the block.
 Maybe you do not cook amazing meals, but you are fostering independence in your kids by teaching them how to make their own peanut butter & jelly sandwiches.
 Maybe you do not do super-creative crafts, but you are much more relaxed about letting your kids create messes and explore their own creativity.
-Maybe you are not able to volunteer in your kid's classroom because you are working full-time, but you help your kids with their homework each night.
+Maybe you are not able to volunteer in your kid’s classroom because you are working full-time, but you help your kids with their homework each night.

 You have areas where you’re succeeding, I promise.

 Find them and focus on your strengths instead of your deficiencies.